 Class 7 – April 13th, 2024: The Eight-Fold Noble Path and the Four Noble Truths

 Class 8 – May 11th, 2024: Karma, Merit, and the Six Realms

 Class 9 – June 8th, 2024: Ground, Path, and Result of the Shravaka and Sutra Schools

 In addition to the teachings, for the periods between classes, the course will include optional contemplations, readings, and exercises to help deepen and strengthen these core understandings of Buddhism.

-Your Mind Is Your Teacher by Khenpo Gawang available from Shambhala Publications and other sources.
+Class Text: Your Mind Is Your Teacher by Khenpo Gawang available from Shambhala Publications and other sources.

 Khenpo Gawang Rinpoche is the founder and spiritual director of Pema Karpo Meditation Center in Memphis, Tennessee, where he has lived since 2007.
 In 2006, he received his Khenpo degree, the Buddhist equivalent of a PhD, from the Ngagyur Nyingma Institute (Buddhist College) of Namdroling Monastery in South India.
 His journey started when in 2003 he was sent by his root teacher, HH Penor Rinpoche, to assist Shambhala Global and to begin teaching in the West.